CategoriesDonors, Community Education

 For generations, skilled craft- and tradespeople have enjoyed the many charms of North Bennet Street School’s brick and mortar workshops as the heart and soul of hands-on training.
 This was true for the original location on North Bennet Street, for several auxiliary sites in 2004-2013, and most recently for the light-filled, award-winning facility at 150 North Street.
 Now, with expanding horizons for online programming, NBSS is stepping into a new, virtual construction zone.

-Made possible by a generous gift from the Hettinger Foundation, NBSS is piloting exciting and innovative online learning initiatives that augment the School’s existing in-person Continuing Education (CE) offerings, with a plan to scale a public launch of online CE programs in 2022.
+Made possible by a generous gift from the Hettinger Foundation, NBSS is piloting exciting and innovative online learning initiatives that augment the School’s existing in-person Community Education (CE) offerings, with a plan to scale a public launch of online CE programs in 2022.

 When Vision Meets Opportunity